Joonas-vonlerber/Neural_network_in_rust/README.md

-# Rusticneurons
+# Rustic-Neurons

-A machinelearning package for Rust with neural networks :D. Linear algebra is based on the crate [nalgebra](https://github.com/dimforge/nalgebra)
+A machine learning package for Rust with neural networks.

 It is not currently a public crate, but maybe in the future?